 Some people subscribe to the philosophy that a well-organized room leads to a well-organized mind.
 If you work best in clean spaces with simple lines, then minimalist office decor is for you.
-Choose a restricted color palette, such as all black or grey.
-Ensure you have only the essentials on hand to minimize distractions; desk, chair, and one or two minimal shelving units for necessary storage.
+Choose a restricted color scheme, such as all black or gray.
+Ensure you have only the essentials on hand to minimize distractions — desk, chair, and one or two minimal shelving units for necessary storage.

-In this digital age, the needs for your workspace might be so bare-bones that your desk holds only your computer, a notebook, and a desktop-sized plant for a touch of green.
-Even if your space doesn’t need to hold much, creating a designated office space is still important.
+In this digital age, the needs for your might be so bare-bones that your holds only your computer, a notebook, and a desktop-sized plant for a touch of green.
+Even if your doesn’t need to hold much, creating a designated is still important.

-Creating this minimalist space for yourself doesn’t mean you can’t decorate, of course.
-It does, however, mean you should choose artwork for your space with care and intent.
-Simple prints of geometric shapes or black and white linework will add visual interest while maintaining the calming peace of your space.
+Creating this minimalist for yourself doesn’t mean you can’t decorate, of course.
+It does, however, mean you should choose artwork for your with care and intent.
+Simple prints of geometric shapes or black and white linework will add visual interest while maintaining the calming peace of your .

 5. Modern Office Decor Ideas